muratk5n/thirdwave/en/README.md

 ---

 Jar Jar Ibrahim disciple was on *Rings of Power*..
-No wonder the show -reportedly- sucked.
+No wonder the show -reportedly- sucked, clearly another Woke-Cuck production..
 I haven't seen it

 [[-]](https://youtu.be/YWisEBfNnFQ?t=224)